CM-IV/bulma-vitebook/README.md

 Husky is used with pretty-quick in order to straighten out any typos in your code once you commit.

+Both the circleci and woodpeckerci engines are used.
+Woodpeckerci is for gitea while cicleci triggers on pushes to github.

 - Components currently included:
   - Hero
   - Button